-While there is no assurance that the Fund will achieve its investment objective, it endeavors to do so by following the strategies and policies described in the Fund's prospectus.
+While there is no assurance that a Fund will achieve its investment objective, it endeavors to do so by following the strategies and policies described in each Fund's prospectus.

-The Fund's Board of Trustees (the "Board") may change this objective or the Fund's principal investment strategies without a shareholder vote.
-If there is a material change to the Fund's objective or principal investment strategies, you should consider whether the Fund remains an appropriate investment for you.
+Each Fund's Board of Trustees (the "Board") may change this objective or the Fund's principal investment strategies without a shareholder vote.
+If there is a material change to a Fund's objective or principal investment strategies, you should consider whether the Fund remains an appropriate investment for you.

-INVESTMENT POLICIES AND RISKS APPLICABLE TO THE FUND
+INVESTMENT POLICIES AND RISKS APPLICABLE TO CERTAIN FUNDS